Question: Does Grammar of Grace offer co-ops?

 Here’s how to use it: Zoom around to see if there are any families near you.
 Click on a balloon for more information; if one family lives in that town, you’ll see the anonymized number for that family; if there are more than one families there, you’ll see more than one number.
 If you would like to get in touch with any of the families you see listed near you, contact us with the number(s) of the families you would like to contact.
 We will then approach those families and ask for their permission to share their contact information with you, and go from there.
 (You can also click the fullscreen button to see a bigger view.)

 I hope that helps!
-Since we’re new and little, we definitely don’t have the kind of infrastructure some of the big name curriculums have, and we don’t want to, in some ways; but we do want to support you guys as best we can!
+Since we’re new and little, we definitely don’t have the kind of infrastructure some of the big name curriculums have, and we don’t want to, in some ways; but we offer support for every Grammar of Grace family, whether it’s helping to build a local community or personal support.

 Thanks for dropping by; please keep us in prayer!